 I get asked ALL the time – Andrea – what books do you read to learn about intuitive eating and food relationship?

 I have clients ask, I have friends and family ask, and I have my staff and students ask.
-Many people wonder where I’ve developed certain skills and counselling techniques – and ultimately, it often comes down to what I’ve read and what has resonated with me and my practice.
+Many people wonder where I’ve developed certain skills and counselling techniques.
+Ultimately, it often comes down to what I’ve read and what has resonated with me and my practice.

-It’s no secret that I’ve jumped full on into HAES and intuitive eating – favouring that stance since starting my practice but not really having the research and language developed in that area – just knowing – diets don’t work and are damaging.
-So this year I took a real educational focus on how I could bring the best of my philosophies to my clients, and shaped my skills through various AMAZING experts in the field.
+It’s no secret that I’ve jumped full on into HAES and intuitive eating.
+Favouring that stance since starting my practice but not really having the research and language developed in that area.
+Just knowing – diets don’t work and are damaging.
+So, this year I took a real educational focus on how I could bring the best of my philosophies to my clients.
+I’ve shaped my skills through various AMAZING experts in the field.